 2. How much weight training you did to build that amount of muscle

-The more muscle mass you’ve gained above your natural set point, the more you are likely to lose when you stop training.
+The more muscle mass you’ve gained above your natural ‘set point’ (your natural amount of overall lean body mass), the more you are likely to lose when you stop training.
 If you’ve only gained 2-3kg of muscle mass over the course of six months of training, you’ll likely maintain most of this.
 If you’ve been training for many years and have gained 12-15kg of muscle, you’re going to see a much bigger proportion (and therefore a bigger absolute amount) disappear.

 Also, the more frequently and intensively you were weight training before lockdown, the faster you will lose the muscle mass you gained.
 For example, if your level of muscle is where it is because you normally train six times per week, expect a faster rate of muscle loss than if you were only training twice a week.